Selective Laser Sintering (SLS) 3D Printing Guide 2026

 To start the process and prepare the 3D SLS printer, the powder hopper and the construction area are heated below the melting temperature of the polymer powder (1).
 The first layer of powder is deposited onto the construction platform (2).
 Then, a CO2 laser selectively sinters (i.e. fuses) the powdered polymer particles in the shape desired.
 The entire cross-section of the component is scanned by the laser, so that the part is solidly constructed (3).
 When the layer is complete, the construction platform moves downward to allow for the material surface to be re-coated.
 The process is repeated until the entire part is complete (4).

 After printing, the parts are completely covered by the powder.
 This powder container has to be cooled down before moving on to the cleaning and post-processing stages.
-This can take up to 12 hours.
+This can take anywhere from a few hours to over a day depending on the size of the build.
 Subsequently, the parts are cleaned with compressed air or some other cleaning medium, and are ready for use or further processing.

 Selective Laser Sintering Materials